tanweijie123/tp/docs/DeveloperGuide.md

 These operation is exposed in the `Model` interface as `Model#setSession()`.

-Given below is an example usage scenario and how the edit session mechanism behaves at each step.
+Given below is an example usage scenario and how the Edit Session mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The `AddressBook` will be initialized with the initial client, session and schedule list.

 Step 2.
-The user executes `sedit 1 g/coolgym` command to edit the 1st Session in the address book.
+The user executes `sedit 1 g/coolgym` command to edit the first Session in the address book.
 The `sedit` command calls `Model#setSession()`, causing changes to be made in the address book after the `sedit 1 g/coolgym` command executes.

-The following sequence diagram shows how the edit session operation works:
+The following sequence diagram shows how the Edit Session operation works:

 ![EditSessionSequenceDiagram](images/EditSessionSequenceDiagram.png)